FACTION BRIEF

 The Warning Dead

 Those killed in operations are warnings to others.
-Their deaths prevent millions of future "murders by upload."
+Their deaths are meant to prevent millions of future "murders by upload."

 5